 Nike's online store has some well-optimized and appealing product pages.
 Here’s an example of one:

 Nike has well-designed product pages with customer reviews, ratings, and internal links to relevant pages for users.
 You will also notice they use high-quality images and clear product descriptions, all neatly designed.

-If you are looking to achieve similar clean and neat designs on your product pages, you can use the POWR media gallery.
+If you want to achieve similar clean and neat designs on your product pages, you can use the POWR media gallery.
 The plugin allows you to display articles, images, and videos in a block-style gallery and customize it to ensure brand consistency.

 Users mostly click on advertisements because certain information catches their attention.
-Therefore, leaving the information out of your product page may make them feel deceived, leading to mistrust.
+Therefore, leaving the information on your product page may make them feel deceived, leading to mistrust.

-Besides your customer's data and online behaviors, you also need to understand your industry trends.
+Besides your customer's data and online behaviors, you must also understand your industry trends.
 Understand when business is booming or slow, and identify factors influencing these changes.

 For instance, if your eCommerce website sells warm knitted attires, you know your peak period is winter.
-So you should invest more in PPC advertising during the season to get more profits.
+So you should invest more in PPC advertising during the season for more profits.
 But you can also use PPC during low seasons to boost your revenue.

 They also make it easy for businesses with multiple locations to know when to increase bids or alter PPC marketing budgets in each area.
 This makes it easier to boost your lead conversion rates and earn control of a larger market share.